LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 * In this example we will listen to all events via the intentfilter shown above, but you can create your own specific intent filter as well.

-* Create a function named `createLivePersonReceiver` and handle the events accordingly, this is a wide example of handling most of the events.
-You can read more about Liveperson events [here](https://developers.liveperson.com/android-callbacks-index.html).
+* Create a function named `createLivePersonReceiver` and handle the events accordingly.
+This is a general example of handling most of the events.
+You can read more about LivePerson events [here](https://developers.liveperson.com/android-callbacks-index.html).

 Here is an example of a function which handles some LivePerson events: